DmitryStrakhov/PowerSharp/README.md

 ### 2. 'Add favorite dependency' action

 I guess every developer has its own set of favorite dependencies he or she uses very often.
 My absolute favorites are NUnit and Fluent.Assertions.
-A quick action 'Add favorite dependency' allows to add your favorite dependencies in the project in two clicks.
+A quick action 'Add favorite dependency' allows to add your favorite dependencies into the project in two clicks.
 Look at the picture below.

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Add-Favorite-Dependency.png)